Warp2063/teched-102/class-06/class-06.md

 Don't know if this is the correct class for it, but...

 index.html - a sample webpage that has demonstration JavaScript code in it, using event listeners, with and manipulating a bit of CSS.
+(There's a number guessing game too!)